Skip to content

 Women with CVD continue to be under-diagnosed and under-treated due to misconceptions and lack of awareness among both patients and doctors.

-Young women are more likely to die following a heart attack than young men.
+Women are more likely to die following a heart attack than men.

 High blood pressure is the number 1 risk factor for CVD in women

-as many women die of CVD than of breast cancer
+as many women die of CVD than of any form of cancer

-Cardiovascular disease is responsible for 35% of deaths in women each year – more than all cancers combined.
+Cardiovascular disease is responsible for 30% of deaths in women each year – over twice as many deaths in women each year as all forms of cancer combined.
 It can affect women of any age.
 Yet, CVD in women continues to be seriously understudied, under-recognised, under-diagnosed and under-treated.
 This is primarily the result of various misconceptions, including the widespread view that cardiovascular disease affects men more than it does women.

 Some heart disease symptoms in women can differ from those in men, which leads to women being more frequently misdiagnosed, or their symptoms dismissed as anxiety-related.
 The fact that women continue to be under-represented in clinical trials is one of the reasons why there is insufficient awareness among female patients and their doctors of sex-specific symptoms and presentations of CVD.